-The main reason is that pricing here is still quoted in local currency – whether it be domestic flights, transport, accommodation and safaris and tours – which immediately gives you an incredible savings, courtesy of the favourable exchange rate when you’re paying in US Dollars, Pounds and Euros.
+The main reason is that pricing here is still quoted in local currency – whether it be domestic flights, transport, accommodation and safaris and tours – which immediately gives you an incredible saving, courtesy of the favourable exchange rate when you're paying in US Dollars, Pounds and Euros.

 It's the ideal time of year to go on safari: the weather is cooler, yet still, a balmy 20 – 28°C midday (68 – 83°F) and it's undoubtedly the best time for game viewing as the grass is dry and down-trodden, vegetation has thinned out considerably and animals congregate around scarce and shrinking water sources.
 Good animal sightings abound at this time of year.

 There's just no time like the present!
 See our specials for more details of excellent savings at superb safari lodges that are offering low season and long-stay specials right now.

 Have you been on safari to South Africa recently?
 How did the prices shape up?
 Please tell us about it in the comments below.